snyderjo/ambience/index.md

 ### Possible Extensions

-Create a recurring jupyter notebook report which demonstrates the database state, updated on a regular basis.
+Create a recurring jupyter notebook or Rmarkdown report which demonstrates the database state, updated on a regular basis.

 Adding a second raspberrypi-sensehat, placing it in my living room to look for any deviations between rooms.